chaoss/augur/docs/source/getting-started/installation.rst

 - If you do have a valid version but it isn’t your most recent version of python you will need to specify that exact version when you make the virtual environment.

-- Run the following command to see what versions of python you have installed: ``ls /usr/local/bin/python*``
+- For Mac, run the following command to see what versions of python you have installed: ``ls /usr/local/bin/python*``

 Our REST API & data collection workers write in Python 3.6.
 We query the GitHub & GitLab API to collect data about issues, pull requests, contributors, and other information about a repository, so GitLab and GitHub access tokens are **required** for data collection.